 There are two driving forces behind why I teach, service and connection.
-After two decades teaching, I continue to use these two points of evaluation as markers for alignment and understanding for the teaching opportunities that I explore and pursue.
+After two decades of teaching, I continue to use these two points of evaluation as markers for alignment and understanding of the teaching opportunities that I explore and pursue.

 Stewardship applies in your approach to the role and relationship you step into when you accept a position to teach.
 The ultimate support that you can offer to the ownership and management of the spaces where you teach is to approach the position, and the actual teaching space as a gift.